cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 cn_artikel/id/62633!100301/SH/0/depot/0/bt/1/index.html.
 If you followed the hints provided, you could be able to crack the task using CrypTool in a few mouse clicks.
+The article is no more available at the website.

 8.2.2.
 GISA citizen CD "Into the Internet - with Security"
        ---------------------------------------------------